comptechml/SentEvalRu/data/README.md

 Tab separated input files with `sentence | label` structure.

 The system participating in this task should classify the *polarity* of a given `sentence` at the document — is it positive (1) or negative (-1).

+#### Tags classifier
+Tab separated input files with `sentences | label` structure.

+See possible variations of `labels` at *labels.csv*.

+#### Readability classifier
+Tab separated input files with `sentences | label` structure.

+The system participating in this task should compute text reading difficulty in range [1..10].

+#### Proza classifier
+Tab separated input files with `sentences | label` structure.
+The system participating in this task should classify proza's genre.
+See possible variations of `labels` at *labels.csv*.

+#### Poems classifier
+Tab separated input files with `sentences | label` structure.
+The system participating in this task should classify poem's genre.
+See possible variations of `labels` at *labels.csv*.

+#### Genre classification
+Tab separated input files with `sentences | label` structure.
+The system participating in this task should classify movie's genre.
+See possible variations of `labels` at *genre_numeration.csv*.

 #### TREC
 Tab separated input files with `sentence | label` structure.